-Students in the Audiology Joint Doctoral Program have electronic access keys to enter the building (24/7 access), the Instructional Lab, the Student Computer Room, and the Audiology Clinic electronic entrance door.
-Students will also have physical keys to open other areas of the building such as the clinic treatments and the entrance to the diagnostic sound suites.
-Research lab keys will be provided to students working in Dr. Coco's, Dr. Dreisbach's, Dr. Preminger's, or Dr. Torre's lab as needed.
+At SDSU students in the Audiology Joint Doctoral Program have electronic access keys to enter the SLHS building (24/7 access), the Instructional Lab, the Student Computer Room, and the Audiology Clinic electronic entrance door.
+Students will also have physical keys to open other areas of the building such as the clinic treatment rooms and the entrance to the diagnostic sound suites.
+Research lab keys will be provided to students working in Drs.
+Coco's, Dreisbach's, Preminger's, or Torre's lab as needed.